-Relatively costly to build and install.

 Without grass cover, the surface of sand filters can be extremely unattractive.

 May have odor problems, which can be overcome with design and maintenance.

 May not be able to be used on certain sites because of inadequate depth to bedrock or high groundwater